Skip to Content

 • assessment appeal.

 While reasonable adjustments are provided to students, the evidence criteria must not be altered in any way to ensure consistency and fairness in assessment decisions.
-The performance standards expected must be the same, irrespective of the individual student being assessed.
+The performance standards must be the same, irrespective of the individual student being assessed.

-Students who have compelling or compassionate grounds with valid evidence may apply for special consideration or deferred assessment within the required timeframe as specified in the Assessment Procedure.
+Students who have compelling or compassionate grounds with valid evidence may apply for special consideration or deferred assessment within the required timeframe, as specified in the Assessment Procedure.

-3.3 Assessment submission
+3.4 Assessment submission

 Assessment dates and times must be clearly documented in the subject guides and assessment tasks.